Mehrdadt1999/MRI_Preprocessing/README.md

 4. Separate DataFrame by filetype
 5. EDA of DataFrames
 6. EDA of Pictures
+7. Data Cleaning (MetaData & Pictures)
+8. Histogram of Height, Width and channels of pics

 In the following sections, we will explain each part individually.